 Plan to Reduce Debt

 The biggest drag on any financial plan is debt.
 Credit card debt can be one of the worst kinds to deal with because it has no value, unlike a mortgage or student loans.
-The Motley Fool offers 9 great tips on paying off debt: 9 Ways to Pay Off Debt.
+Learn more here: Tips for Managing and Paying Off Debt.

 Track Your Credit Score